yogeskumar/cleaning-service-booking/README.md

 - **Cleaner Screen**: Cleaners will have access to the following options:
   - Check Your Current Bookings: Cleaners can view the current bookings made for their cleaning services.
 Details displayed include the customer's name, phone number, and the date and time for cleaning.
-  - Booking History: Cleaners can check their past booking history, including the details of the customers who have booked their cleaning services in the past.
   - About Us: Provides information about the cleaning service company.
   - Logout: Allows cleaners to log out and return to the home screen.